open-feature/flagd/docs/concepts/syncs.md

 ### GCS sync

-The GCS sync provider fetches flags from a GCS blob and periodically poll the GCS for the flag definition updates.
+The GCS sync provider fetches flags from a GCS blob and periodically polls the GCS for the flag definition updates.
 It uses [application default credentials](https://cloud.google.com/docs/authentication/application-default-credentials) if they are [configured](https://cloud.google.com/docs/authentication/provide-credentials-adc) to authorize the calls to GCS.